 Cash-in-lieu deposits are the payments that developers make in place of providing a required parking stall within an office/commercial development in Downtown Calgary.
 Cash-in-lieu deposits are received by The City of Calgary upon release of the Development Permit which is required to commence construction.
-There may be refunds of Cash-in-lieu deposits if plans are revised requiring less parking.
 Cash-in-lieu deposits are recorded by the Authority and are non-refundable once the development completion permit (when all requirements of occupancy are met) is issued.